maratai/craftery/fiber_arts/looms.md

 ![Saori WX60 in the back, Lojan Flex in the front (closer to viewer)](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-02-09-looms-03.jpg?raw=true)

-I prize lighter weight to an unusual degree, again due to health issues (and living on the Gulf Coast and thinking about, "What if I had to evacuate this loom in a hurry?").
+I prize lighter/smaller looms due to health issues (and living on the Gulf Coast and thinking about, "What if I had to evacuate this loom in a hurry?").
 The Saori is incredibly compact when folded up, although ironically, I have plenty of *space*.

 **Add-ons**